 - The test results revealed a BAC of less than .08.

 - You did not refuse to submit to a chemical test.

 - You were not properly placed under arrest for a DUI violation, as evidenced by the issuance of a Uniform Traffic Citation.

 - Your DUI arrest was not supported by probable cause

 Contact Aurora DUI Defense Attorney David Lee

 We understand that you are a unique individual and that your legal representation needs to address your personal priorities and concerns.
 I firmly believe that effective legal representation can only be achieved through open and honest communication.
 You should feel secure in knowing that you hired the right DUI Defense Attorney to handle your particular DUI case.
 Let me use my knowledge, experience, and resources to secure the best possible outcome in your DUI case.
-Contact my office today to begin your free initial phone consultation!
+Contact my office today to begin your consultation!

 To contact a DUI Defense Attorney at the Law Offices of David Lee, Please call:

 The Law Offices of David Lee is available in Kane, Kendall, Dupage and Dekalb Counties.